 The Don E. Schooler Endowed Professorship in Religion was established in 1979 in memory of Dr. Don E. Schooler, United Methodist minister and university trustee.
-Dr. Lisa Wolfe, Professor of Religion, currently holds the Don E. Schooler Professorship.
+Dr. Lisa Wolfe is the Don E. Schooler Professor.

 The Owen and Vivian Wimberly Professorship in Christian Thought was established in 1982 to support faculty in the School of Religion.
-Dr. Mark Y. A. Davies currently holds the Owen and Vivian Wimberly Professorship in Christian Thought.
+Dr. Mark Y. A. Davies holds the Owen and Vivian Wimberly Professorship in Christian Thought.